ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_macos.md

 SSH (Secure Shell) keys are an access credential that is used in the SSH protocol.

-The private key remains on the system being used to access the HPCC cluster and is used to decrypt information that is exchanged in the transfer between the HPCC cluster and your system.
+The private key (ie. `id_rsa`) remains on the system being used to access the HPCC cluster and is used to decrypt information that is exchanged in the transfer between the HPCC cluster and your system.

-A public key file is used to encrypt information, and is stored on your own system.
+A public key (ie. `id_rsa.pub`) is used to encrypt information, and is stored on the cluster.
-The public key file is stored on the HPCC cluster and contains a list of authorized public keys.
+The authorized keys file that is stored on the HPCC cluster (ie. `~/.ssh/authorized_keys`) contains one or more public keys (ie. `id_rsa.pub`).

 ### Why do you need SSH Keys?

 HPCC supports two authentication methods; `Password+DUO` and `SSH Keys`.
-The `Password+DUO` method requires a UCR NetID, if you do not have this then you will need to use `SSH keys` in order to access the HPCC cluster.
+The `Password+DUO` method requires a UCR NetID, if you do not have one then you will need to use `SSH keys` in order to access the HPCC cluster.

 ### What you need